An Explicit Representation of the Dominant Eigenstructure for Positive Operators on Banach Lattices: Introduction

-Let $(X,\mathcal{F},\mu)$ be a $\sigma$-finite measure space, and let $E$ be a Banach function space over $(X,\mathcal{F},\mu)$ satisfying Fatou property and order-continuous norm.
+\paragraph{Banach lattice and order continuity} Let $(X,\mathcal{F},\mu)$ be a $\sigma$-finite measure space, and let $E$ be a Banach function space over $(X,\mathcal{F},\mu)$ satisfying Fatou property and order-continuous norm.
 We denote by $E'$ the Banach dual of $E$ and by $E^\times$ the associate space (K\"othe dual) of $E$, defined by

 Each $g \in E^\times$ induces a continuous linear functional on $E$ via

 Since we assume that $E$ has the Fatou property and an order-continuous norm, standard results in the theory of Banach function spaces imply that every continuous linear functional on $E$ arises in this way, and the map $g \mapsto \Phi_g$ yields an isometric isomorphism